Spania: Ecclesiastical government

 The province of Spania was predominantly Latin Christian, while the Byzantine governors were the same, though many were Eastern Christians.
 Despite this, the relationship between subject and ruler and between church and state seems to have been no better than in Arian Visigothic Spain.
 The church of Spania was also less independent of the Papacy than the Gothic church, which was composed largely of Hispano-Romans.
 The two churches were separate.
 No clerics of one ever attended councils of the other.
 Indeed, no provincial council ever met in Spania.
-The theological controversies of each, however, were shared: the one stirred up by Vincent of Zaragoza's conversion to Arianism sparked a response from the bishop of Málaga.
+The theological controversies of each, however, were shared: the one stirred up by Bishop Vincent of Zaragoza's conversion to Arianism sparked a response from the bishop of Málaga.

 Gregory the Great interfered successfully in the various bishoprics of the province more than any pope ever did in the Visigothic kingdom.
 He came to the defence of the property of two deposed bishops and lorded it over the magister militum Comitiolus, whom he accused of interfering in ecclesiastical affairs.
 He implicitly accused Licinianus of Cartagena of ordaining ignoramuses to the priesthood, but Licinianus simply replied that to not do so would leave the diocese of the province empty: a sad commentary on the state of clerical education in Spania.